 1.1.
 Strict products liability

-There are five elements a plaintiff needs to prove in a products liability claim in Nevada:
+There are five elements a plaintiff needs to prove in a strict liability claim in Nevada:

 - The product was defective as the result of a design, manufacturing, or warning problem;